JonasToth/depth-conversions/README.md

 that provides a download link for the artifacts.
 If there is no artifact that works on your system you need to fall back to compiling on your own.

-You can download the source code and compile it on your own system.
 This allows for the most customization and most control over the final executable.
 This project tries to support many compilers and environment but is very Linux oriented.
 For more information on building see the [Compilation Reference](docs/compilation.md).

 Please note, that artifacts from the `platform` might stage require